fcdoc/doc/en/flashduty/mixin/alert_integration/tencent_cls.md

 Synchronize Tencent Cloud Log Service CLS monitoring alert events to Flashduty through a webhook to achieve automated noise reduction of alert events.

-## In Flashduty,
+## In Flashduty
-You can obtain an integrated push address through the following two methods; either one will suffice.
+You can obtain an integration push address through the following two methods.
+Choose either one.

 ### Use Proprietary Integration